sheng09/Qinv/README.md

 # 4. Examples

-Examples are presented in the directory of `exam/`, and please find the script examples of `run.sh` in each subdirectories.
+Examples are in the directory of `exam/`, each of which as a script example, `run.sh`, for running.

 # 4.1 `exam_polarize_syn/`

-Polarization example for synthetic seismograms.
+Polarization example using synthetic seismograms for inverting the Back-Azimuth given NEZ components, and generateingcorresponding radial and the tangential components.